Appracatappra/ActionData/README.md

 # Action Data for Swift

-**Action Data** is a suite of  backend controls designed to add new app functionality and handle several common, complex development tasks quickly and easily.
+**Action Data** is a suite of backend controls designed to quickly and easily add support for several common databases and data formats (such as SQLite, JSON, XML and CloudKit) to your app.

+**Action Data** provides both light weight, low-level access to the data sources along with high level **Object Relationship Management** (ORM) support (using Swift 4's new `Codable`, `Encodable` and `Decodable` protocols.

 Created by developers, for developers.
 Appracatappra's controls are designed to be quickly added to your app's project with a minimum of code and effort, making it easy to add high-quality, professional features and functionality to your app without having to write tons of repetitive, boilerplate code.